panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 6. Conclusion

-The scope is what rules the accessibility of variables in JavaScript.
+The scope rules the accessibility of variables.
 There can be a function or a block scope.

 The lexical scope allows a function scope to access statically the variables from the outer scopes.

 Finally, a closure is a function that captures variables from its lexical scope.
 In simple words, the closure remembers the variables from the place where it is defined, no matter where it is executed.

-Closures capture variables inside event handlers, callbacks.
+Closures allow event handlers, callbacks to capture variables.
 They're used in functional programming.
 Moreover, you could be asked how closures work during a Frontend job interview.

 Every JavaScript developer must know how closures work.
 Deal with it <nobr>⌐■_■</nobr>.